AngelValentino/youtube-clone/README.md

 - 📱 **Responsive, Dynamic Interface Across All Devices:** Fully responsive design using vanilla CSS and media queries to adapt seamlessly across desktops, tablets, mobiles, and more.
 - 🌍 **Accessibility Focus:** Designed with inclusivity in mind, including keyboard-navigable menus and ARIA support for screen readers.
 - 🖼️ **Progressive Image Loading:** Optimized images with blur load placeholders that improve performance and perceived speed.
 - 🧰 **Side Menu Navigation:** An interactive side navigation and header system that closely mimics YouTube’s complex behavior.
-This includes linking the thin and full-width sidebars, managing toggle logic, and replicating header responsiveness using a combination of JavaScript and CSS techniques.
+This includes linking the thin and full-width sidebars, managing toggle logic, and managing header responsiveness using a combination of JavaScript and CSS techniques.
 - ⚡ **Optimized Performance:** Minimal dependencies and lightweight vanilla JS deliver fast load times.
 Achieves near-perfect scores in Google Lighthouse for performance, accessibility, best practices, and SEO.

 ### 📊 Audit and Security Scores